Walid-Ahmed/imageclassifierSuite/README.md

 The
 trainClassifer_flow_from_director.py  trains a neural network with final layer of one neuron that is suitable for binary classification(2 classes)  otherwise the number of neurons in last layer will be equal to number of classes.

-The data should have been splitted from the start to train and eval, for example the cat_and_dogs dataset is arranged as in following figure:
+The data should have been **splitted** earlier in the folder to train and eval, for example the cat_and_dogs dataset is arranged as in following figure:

 ![structure for cats vs dogs dataset](https://github.com/Walid-Ahmed/imageclassifierSuite/blob/master/sampleImages/cats_and_dogs_dir.png)